MonoidMusician/blog/sources/knowlish.md

 #### Highlighting

-- Weird bug where typing `re` in a markdown makes syntax highlighting wonky: it turns out to be caused by the extension file `ocamllabs.ocaml-platform-1.13.4-universal/syntaxes/reason-markdown-codeblock.json`{.bash}, so you can just delete stuff from there until it goes away.
+- Weird bug where typing `re` in a markdown makes syntax highlighting wonky: it turns out to be caused by the extension file `ocamllabs.ocaml-platform-1.*.*-universal/syntaxes/reason-markdown-codeblock.json`{.bash}, so you can just delete that whole file (you will have to do this at every update).

 ### ffplay